New Players Guide to Conqueror's Blade

 Throughout various seasons the Great Wall map and the Rattan-themed Into the Breach and Sea Raider's maps make their appearance.
 Each of these is a great source of bronze, unit XP, and honour.
 Make sure to do them daily if you can and you will see some pretty massive gains.

 9. Repair Often and Reforge at the Artificer's Forge

 I can not stress this enough.
 Every time you come out of battle, repair.
 The difference between current durability and total durability determines how much durability loss you will suffer on each repair.
 If you repair when the numbers are close to each other you risk losing durability less than you do if you wait till it warns you to repair.

 When your weapon or armor gets low, you will need to visit the Artificer's Forge to renew them.
 This gives you 2 outcomes that you can choose.
 1 you keep the item you have with its durability restored or it has an RNG of becoming better or worse.
 Sometimes the weapon can even upgrade to a new color.
 If the stats are not great, take the version you had previously on the left.
 There is no risk involved.
 You either get what you have or walk away with something better.

 Every new player I come across I recommend one simple build that helps them get their feet firmly planted.

 - 30 Toughness

 This is the setup I use that allows me to effectively play every weapon without respecing.
 New players often come into the game with the idea that one weapon is for them, only to learn that they enjoy another.

-The key is that you provide yourself the option of trying more than one weapon.
+The key is that you provide yourself with the option of trying more than one weapon.
 Being the game is rock-paper-scissors based you might want to change your weapon if you have to defeat your weapon’s nemesis.
 You can do this during battle by visiting the heal station.
 Be warned you can only swap to weapons acceptable by your armor class.
 No heavy armored dual blades here.